Should You Bug In or Bug Out? What to Know

 Weather Conditions

-Chances are, an emergency isn’t going to wait around to present itself on a day that promises you beautiful sunshiny weather.
-There’s the possibility that you’ll need to take flight during a winter snowstorm, an unforgiving heatwave, or a flood prompting rainstorm.
-Are you prepared to sleep out on the frozen ground at night?
-You’ll have to take these harsh weather conditions into account as you make preparations before you set out.
+Chances are, an emergency isn’t waiting around to present itself on a day that promises you beautiful sunshiny weather.
+You may need to take flight during a winter snowstorm, an unforgiving heatwave, or a flood prompting a rainstorm.
+Are you prepared to sleep out on the frozen ground at night with only a sleeping bag?
+You’ll have to consider these harsh weather conditions as you prepare before you set out.

 Your Bug-Out Location Isn’t So Secret